Fallout 2: Sales

 Fallout 2 was a commercial success.
 In the United States, it secured third place on PC Data's computer game sales rankings for the first week of November 1998.
 It was absent from the weekly top 10 by the following week, but debuted at #20 for the month of November overall.
 Fallout 2 sold 123,000 copies in the United States by March 2000.
 GameSpot writer Desslock considered these "very good sales, especially since the overall [worldwide] figures are likely double those amounts."
 According to Keza MacDonald of Eurogamer, Fallout 2 was unsuccessful in the United Kingdom; she noted that the game and its predecessor totaled just over 50,000 sales combined in the region.

 As of March of 2025 Fallout 2 is available for purchase on several major PC game platforms, including Steam and GOG.
 These platforms include the SFALL version 4.4.5 patch (see improvements section of GOG's Fallout 2 store page) that modifies the game to have improved compatibility and performance with modern operating systems & screen resolutions, and cloud save functionality; though there is an option when launching the game to play "classic Fallout", which runs the game in its original 640x480 resolution.
 Both platforms also include the 1.02 version of the game, which was the last official patch released by Interplay on February 11, 1999, it could originally be downloaded from their website or mailed on a 3½-inch floppy disc (prior to broadband internet games often had to be patched with disks), the final U.S. version of the patch was 1.02d (U.K. is 1.01) and includes fixes for a number of major bugs including both combat and quest glitches.

 Legacy

 In 2013, GamesRadar ranked Fallout 2 number 68 on their list of top video games of all time.
 That same year, IGN ranked it as the 28th best role-playing video game ever.
 In 2015, PC Gamer ranked the game #3 on its list of best RPGs of all time.

 In retrospect, the designers of Fallout 2 expressed reservations about the game, with Chris Avellone calling it "a slapdash project without a lot of oversight".
 Retro Gamer described Fallout 2 as "an impressive feat, yet still one that rubbed Fallout diehards the wrong way."

-Fallout 2 was the one of the first games to feature same sex marriage (Great Greed, released in 1992, is an even earlier example) and one of the first games to include LGBT representation in general.
+Fallout 2 was one of the first games to feature same sex marriage (Great Greed, released in 1992, is an even earlier example) and one of the first games to include LGBT representation in general.